JensRoland/kegstand/README.md

 - A decorator based API abstracting away the boilerplate of Lambda, API Gateway, Cognito, and more.
 - The full power of CDK to define and deploy arbitrary AWS resources with your services.

-Experience a streamlined cloud development process, enhanced productivity, and hit that "party" button sooner with Kegstand!
+> _"Experience a streamlined cloud development process, enhanced productivity, and hit that "party" button sooner with Kegstand!"_
+> **&mdash; GPT-4, official spokesbot for the Kegstand team**

 Learn more on the [Kegstand website](https://kegstand.dev/).